-Health FSAs have contribution limits of $2,750 per person, but dependent care FSAs can have limits up to $10,500 in 2021 (up from $5,000 in 2020).
-Keep in mind that your employer can impose lower limits.
+Health FSAs have a contribution limit of $2,850 in 2022, an increase from $2,750 per person in 2021.
+Dependent care FSAs can have limits up to $5,000 in 2022.
+Your employer can impose lower limits.

 How to Use FSA Funds

-Due to the pandemic, employers can elect to offer either unlimited carryovers (i.e., for amounts exceeding $550) or 12-month grace periods for plans with years ending in 2020 or 2021.
+Due to the pandemic, employers are able to elect to offer either unlimited carryovers for amounts exceeding $550 in 2021 ($570 in 2022) or 12-month grace periods for plans with years ending in 2020, 2021, and 2022.

 Flexible Spending Accounts: Example Case

-What Do Health Care Flexible Spending Accounts Cover?
+What Do Health Care FSAs Cover?